 “This substantial disparity in access to the ballot means that voters in the disfavored jurisdictions were denied an equal opportunity to participate in the election.”

 Hearne wrote that this resulted in the votes of his clients being diluted and undervalued.

-He cited the precedent which held, “The idea that one group can be granted greater voting strength than another is hostile to the one man-one vote basis of our representative government.”
+He cited the case law precedent which holds that “the idea that one group can be granted greater voting strength than another is hostile to the one man, one vote basis of our representative government.”

 In a Sept.
 13 phone and email interview with The Epoch Times, Hearne stated that his clients’ appeal is important to every voter regardless of partisan affiliation.

 According to Hearne, the millions of dollars paid to local election officials were conditioned on their conducting the election according to rules specified by CTCL.

 “Unattended ballot drop boxes and other measures required by CTCL facilitated mail-in voting and ballot harvesting,” he said.